iJyrs/spotify-sdk/README.md

 An open-source, unofficial SDK package for developers looking to integrate the Spotify Web API with their Node.js applications.

 ⚠️ This project is still under heavy development!
-Use at your own risk.⚠️
+Use at your own risk. ⚠️

 *There are going to be missing features & bugs,* please open an [Issue]() and I will get to it eventually.